 Many children with childhood glaucoma also develop myopia (nearsightedness) and require glasses.
 Also, amblyopia (lazy eye) and strabismus (crossed or wandering eye) occur more often and may need to be treated with patching or surgery.
 If not treated, childhood glaucoma can cause permanent vision loss.

 The team of experts at Eye Consultants of Pennsylvania includes skilled pediatric optometrists, pediatric ophthalmologists and glaucoma specialists who are all dedicated to providing the latest glaucoma testing and treatment options for your child.

 David S. Goldberg, MD, a fellowship-trained, board-certified Pediatric Ophthalmologist who specializes in pediatric surgery and oculoplastic surgery in children and adults, graduated with distinction from Princeton University and University of South Florida Medical School and received his pediatric ophthalmology fellowship training from the renowned Zane Pollard, MD of Eye Care Associates in Atlanta, Georgia.

-Our board certified, fellowship-trained Glaucoma specialists include Edna Z. Mahmood, MD, who completed her glaucoma fellowship training at the prestigious Wills Eye Hospital in Philadelphia, Elliot B. Werner, MD, who completed glaucoma fellowship training at the University of British Columbia with Dr. Stephen Drance, a pioneer in developing glaucoma specialty training, Mehul H. Nagarsheth, MD, who completed his glaucoma fellowship training at Tufts New England Eye Center and Ophthalmic Consultants of Boston, and Justin M. Shaw, MD, who completed his glaucoma fellowship training at the renowned Bascom Palmer Eye Institute in Miami.
+Our board certified, fellowship-trained Glaucoma specialists Mehul H. Nagarsheth, MD, who completed his glaucoma fellowship training at Tufts New England Eye Center and Ophthalmic Consultants of Boston, and Abhishek Nemani, MD, who completed his glaucoma fellowship training at the prestigious Scheie Eye Institute at the University of Pennsylvania.